-So you can prepare, I think I’ll do our next giveaway in September.
-Since that’s the month most kids return to school, let’s focus on learning.
+Our next giveaway is September, so gather up your quilts!
+Since September is the month most kids return to school, let’s focus on learning.
 What I’ll be looking for is a quilted project that features some kind of technique that’s new to you, much like my Island Batik June challenge was to me.
 So for two chances you’ll need to link up your project and leave something in the comments or on your blog post that explains what the technique was and what you learned from trying it.

 So dig through your quilts and prepare your stories.
 Or if you’re so inclined, select something new and try it!
 We’d love to share in your quilting journey.